 NOAA Fisheries supports responsible viewing of marine mammals in the wild and has adopted a guideline to observe all marine mammals from a safe distance of at least 100 yards by sea or land.

-- Approach within 200 yards of a Southern Resident killer whale.
+Approach within 200 yards of a Southern Resident killer whale

-- Position a vessel to be in the path of a Southern Resident whale at any point located within 400 yards of the whale.
+Position a vessel to be in the path of a Southern Resident whale at any point located within 400 yards of the whale

 Overseeing Marine Mammal Health and Stranding Response

-We work with volunteer networks in all coastal states to respond to marine mammal strandings including large whales.
-When stranded animals are found alive, NOAA Fisheries and our partners assess the animal’s health.
+We work with volunteer networks in all coastal states to respond to marine mammal strandings including all whales.
+When stranded animals are found alive, NOAA Fisheries and our partners assess the animal’s health and determine the best course of action.
 When stranded animals are found dead, our scientists work to understand and investigate the cause of death.
-Although the cause often remains unknown, scientists can sometimes identify strandings due to disease, harmful algal blooms, vessel strikes, fishing gear entanglements, pollution exposure, and underwater noise.
+Although the cause often remains unknown, scientists can sometimes attribute strandings to disease, harmful algal blooms, vessel strikes, fishing gear entanglements, pollution exposure, and underwater noise.
 Some strandings can serve as indicators of ocean health, giving insight into larger environmental issues that may also have implications for human health and welfare.

 AT1 Transient Population

-In 2002, National Wildlife Federation petitioned (PDF, 10 pages) NOAA Fisheries to designate the AT1 Transient pod as depleted after its drastic decline following the 1989 Exxon Valdez oil spill in Prince William Sound, Alaska.
+In 2002, the National Wildlife Federation petitioned (PDF, 10 pages) NOAA Fisheries to designate the AT1 Transient pod as depleted after its drastic decline following the 1989 Exxon Valdez oil spill in Prince William Sound, Alaska.
 The spill was strongly correlated with the deaths of most of the AT1 Transient pod.
 There have been no observed births to the AT1 stock of the North Pacific transient killer whale population since 1984, and the population has steadily declined to 7 individuals.

 In 2003, NOAA Fisheries reviewed a petition concerning the possibility that the AT1 killer whale group of Prince William Sound may be genetically distinct from other killer whales in Alaska, and may be depleted.

 NOAA Fisheries scientists are leading the effort to answer key questions about the risk factors potentially affecting killer whales, with a special focus on the Southern Resident population.
-Current research focuses on killer whales’ behavior, ecology, health, and human-caused impacts.
+Current research focuses on killer whales’ behavior, ecology, health, and human-caused effects.

-Our scientists and collaborators collected length and width data for killer whales using both vessel-based laser photogrammetry and aerial photography from an unmanned aerial systems (hexacopters).
+Our scientists and collaborators collected length and width data for killer whales using both vessel-based laser photogrammetry and aerial photography from unmanned aerial systems (hexacopters).
 These metrics will be used to infer growth trends and current body condition, respectively, which will be related to trends in returning Chinook salmon—the whales’ primary prey.
 This research aims to provide a comparative assessment of nutritional status to guide management of these two protected populations.

 NOAA Fisheries' researchers and collaborators use digital acoustic recording tags, recording the sounds they receive and the sounds they produce, to examine sound exposure, sound use, and behavior of Southern Residents in their summer habitat.
 This research helps address threats like vessel disturbance, noise exposure, and effects on feeding.

-Measuring Pollutant Transfer From Mothers to Offspring
+Measuring Contaminant Transfer From Mothers to Offspring

 Determining the size of killer whale populations helps resource managers determine the success of conservation measures and regulations.
 Our scientists collect population information on killer whales from various sources and present the data in annual stock assessment reports.

-Southern Resident Killer Whale Monitoring & Research
+Southern Resident Killer Whale Monitoring and Research